njm12-code/ATMS-523-Module-6/ATMS 523 HW 6.md

 Use the Storm Prediction Center tornado dataset https://www.spc.noaa.gov/wcm/data/1950-2021_actual_tornadoes.csv

-Also, use the ENSO, PDO, NAO, and AO dataframe
+Also, use the ENSO, PDO, NAO, and AO dataframe from earlier module.

 ## Your assignment